 Don’t skimp on supports either.
 In our experience, these boxes sound best on solid, mass-loaded stands, though there’s no harm in experimenting with alternatives.
 Given the D2R’s transparency (not to mention price) it pays to partner them with equally capable sources and amplification.
 You simply won’t hear what these speakers are capable of if you don’t feed them a signal of suitable quality.

-We spend an afternoon comparing Naim’s Supernait 3 amplifier (£3499) with Mark Levinson’s 5805 integrated (£7995) with our reference Burmester 088/911 Mk 3 combination (£36,150).
+We spend an afternoon comparing the Naim Supernait 3 amplifier (£3499, $4299) with the Mark Levinson 5805 integrated (£7995, $8500) with our reference Burmester 088/911 Mk 3 combination (£36,150).
 The ProAcs prove wonderfully transparent about showing the relative strengths and weaknesses of each option.
-Over the listening session, the D2Rs are almost as revealing as our reference ATC SCM50s and those cost the thick end of £10k.
+Over the listening session, the D2R are almost as revealing as our reference ATC SCM50, which cost more than three times the price.

 Their midrange is a real highlight, delivering Gardot’s rich, playful tones with considerable skill.
 These speakers convey the nuances and varying texture of her voice superbly, making it sound alive.